ndias/nagios-plugins/README.md

 # nagios-plugins

+check_avail_mem.sh - Check the Available Memory of a Linux Machine

 check_drbd.sh - Check the status of a DRBD

 check_mge_temp.sh - Check the upsmgBatteryTemperature of MGE UPS using snmp